m1237/automatic-cybersickness-detection/README.md

 gives superior results and this combination is the best solution for sensor-based CS detection in real time applications particularly for wearable devices.

-### Eye Tracking Data

-The eye tracking data have been recorded with Unity and [SRanipal](https://forum.vive.com/topic/5642-sranipal-getting-started-steps/).
-The csv files contain the raw data recording from each session.

 ### Physiological Data